nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 A single node worker should be able to handle thousands of concurrent sources without data ingestion becoming a bottleneck.
 By that, we do not mean that slow disk or network I/O can not be the bottleneck in query execution (this may be out of the systems control).
 Instead, the key aspect is that adding more sources should not slow down existing sources or CPU-bound operations for internal reasons such as CPU oversubscription or threads spin waiting on data to become ready.
-Of course, devices like the disk or network card are limited in the bandwidth they can provide with regard to concurrent access, but at least we can hide these latencies and allow the system to use these resources more efficiently by accessing them asynchronously, without blocking the CPU.
+Of course, devices like the disk or network card are limited in the bandwidth they can provide with regard to concurrent access, but at least we can hide these latencies and allow the system to use these resources more efficiently by accessing them asynchronously, without blocking the CPU
 (**G1, scalability**, addresses P1).

 The implementation of new sources should be as easy as possible by providing a small, concise interface that should closely match the current interface.
 Sources will still be able to setup (open resources), fill a raw byte buffer, and close resources again.
 Sources will be free of parsing logic, enabling clear separation of concerns regarding I/O and compute.
 Their only task should be to ingest raw bytes into buffers as fast as possible.
-After the redesign, a source should be easy to digest and contain only the state necessary to manage the connection to an external system/device.
-**(G2, simplicity and decomposition**, addresses P2).
+After the redesign, a source should be easy to digest and contain only the state necessary to manage the connection to an external system/device **(G2, simplicity and decomposition**, addresses P2).

 The `BufferManager` should have entirely separate pools for I/O and compute, removing the potential deadlocks (**G3**, addresses P3).
+It may be possible to enable transferring buffers between the two pools if necessary, but that is an optimization.
-It should be provided with all the information it needs to facilitate fairness and maximum efficiency by making it aware of sources and their requirements.
+The `BufferManager` should receive the information it needs to facilitate fairness and maximum efficiency by making it aware of sources and their requirements.
-In particular, the `BufferManager` needs to take care of flow control and speed differences between different sources to ensure that a) buffering is possible under high load of a particular source while b) guaranteeing each source to receive a single buffer at a time to make progress for queries that are dependants of that source.
+In particular, it needs to take care of flow control and speed differences between different sources to ensure that a) buffering is possible under high load of a particular source while b) guaranteeing each source to receive a single buffer at a time to make progress for queries that are dependants of that source.
 In addition, the `BufferManager` should be extended to expose an asynchronous interface for sources to use.
 Our goal is to get rid of blocking operations within I/O threads wherever possible.
 We propose simple policies and provide a PoC implementation to showcase this.